-Putnam VT International Value Fund (the fund) is a diversified series of Putnam Variable Trust (the Trust), a Massachusetts business trust registered under the Investment Company Act of 1940, as amended, as an open-end management investment company.
-The goal of the fund is to seek capital growth.
-Current income is a secondary objective.
-The fund invests mainly in common stocks of large and midsize companies outside the United States, with a focus on value stocks.
-Value stocks are those that Putnam Management believes are currently undervalued by the market.
-If Putnam Management is correct and other investors ultimately recognize the value of the company, the price of its stock may rise.
-The fund invests mainly in developed countries, but may invest in emerging markets.
-Putnam Management may consider, among other factors, a company's valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
-The fund may also use derivatives, such as futures, options, certain foreign currency transactions, warrants and swap contracts, for both hedging and non-hedging purposes.
+Putnam VT Sustainable Leaders Fund (the fund) is a diversified series of Putnam Variable Trust (the Trust), a Massachusetts business trust registered under the Investment Company Act of 1940, as amended, as an open-end management investment company.
+The goal of the fund is to seek long-term capital appreciation.
+The fund invests mainly in common stocks of U.S. companies of any size, with a focus on companies that Putnam Management believes exhibit a commitment to sustainable business practices.
+Stocks of companies that exhibit a commitment to sustainable business practices are typically, but not always, considered to be growth stocks.
+Growth stocks are stocks of companies whose earnings are expected to grow faster than those of similar firms, and whose business growth and other characteristics may lead to an increase in stock price.
+Putnam Management may consider, among other factors, a company's sustainable business practices (as described below), valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
+The fund may also invest in non-U.S. companies.